 What could have positively impacted the results is the fact that the demo is replayable like the full game: the only difference being that in Core Defense: Prelude you can only play 20 of the 50 total waves.
 You can play multiple runs even in the demo and get a good impression of what the game is going to feel like.

 Making the demo meant no extra work apart from adding a bit of extra user interface and creating a separate app on Steam; I spent the most time on fixing issues raised during the app review by the Steam team, which would have been necessary for the full game anyway.

 It has only been a bit over two weeks and all this might be an initial spike which will die off – but I felt really good about the results of doing this demo and I wanted to share.
 Time will tell.
-Until then, if you're interested, check out the game, the demo and follow me on Twitter if you'd like to read posts like this one again in the future.
+Until then, if you're interested, check out the game (opens new window), the demo (opens new window) and follow me on Twitter (opens new window) if you'd like to read posts like this one again in the future.